 The Jews taught that the sufferings of this life were God’s punishment on sin.
 This was expressed from the disciples who asked Jesus about the blind man, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 (John 9:2).
-Satan the originator of sin and all its results.
-And he had caused men to view disease and death as coming from God.
+Satan is the actual originator of sin and all its results.
+But he had caused men to view disease and death as coming from God.

-But Jesus answered, “Neither this man nor his parents sinned, but that the works of God should be revealed in him” (v.
-3).
+Jesus answered the disciples, “Neither this man nor his parents sinned, but that the works of God should be revealed in him” (John 9: 3).
 The disciples didn’t understand the lesson from the book of Job which showed that suffering is caused by Satan, and is overruled by God for merciful purposes.
-For those who love Him, God works all things, including the afflictions sent by the enemy, for good (Rom.
-8:28).
+God works all things for the good of His children, including the afflictions sent by the enemy (Romans 8:28).